gustafsson96/american-the-office-quiz/README.md

 # The Office Quiz (American Version)

-This is a ten question quiz for fans of the American version of the popular sitcom The Office.
+This 10 questions quiz is for anyone who has watched the sticom The Office (American version) and wants to test their knowledge.

 (SCREENSHOT OF AMIRESPONSIVE)